What we know about the North Texas outlet mall gunman | News Channel 3-12

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Yahya Abou-Ghazala, Bob Ortega, Curt Devine, Josh Campbell, Ed Lavandera, Elizabeth Wolfe and Sara Smart contributed to this report.
+CNN’s Oren Liebermann, Natasha Bertrand, Yahya Abou-Ghazala, Bob Ortega, Curt Devine, Josh Campbell, Ed Lavandera, Elizabeth Wolfe and Sara Smart contributed to this report.